• Home

 Fridge: Let cool, cover tightly, and refrigerate for 3-4 days.
 The flavors actually improve after a day as everything melds together.

-Reheating: Cover with foil and reheat in a 350°F oven for about 15 minutes, or microwave individual portions for 30–45 seconds.
+Reheating: Cover with foil and reheat in a 350 degree F oven for about 15 minutes, or microwave individual portions for 30-45 seconds.
 If it seems too thick after reheating, stir in a spoonful of mayo or sour cream to loosen it up.

 Make ahead: Mix the entire dip (without the parmesan topping) up to 24 hours in advance.
 Cover and refrigerate.
 Add parmesan right before baking.
-Huge time-saver if you’re hosting.
+This is actually how I prefer to do it for parties — the flavors meld overnight and it goes straight into the oven when guests arrive.

 Frequently Asked Questions